Notice: Test mode is enabled. While in test mode no live donations are processed.

 About

-Greater Houston Disaster Alliance
+Greater Houston

-Strengthening Disaster Preparedness Year-Round
+Strengthening Year-Round Disaster Preparedness

 New Greater Houston Disaster Alliance logo - black

 With over 35 years of combined experience leading disaster recovery efforts, Greater Houston Community Foundation and United Way of Greater Houston formed the Greater Houston Disaster Alliance in 2023 to ensure the region has the networks and systems in place to accelerate recovery effectively in times of disaster.
-Through an initial investment from Enbridge and Phillips 66, the Disaster Alliance catalyzes public and private partnerships and brings year-round focus to disaster preparedness and resiliency to reduce the harms caused by disaster on our most vulnerable residents.

 Our Mission